By Ngozi Bolin, Founder, Shinkafa Inc.

 Stress is a killer!
 It is incredibly toxic to our health and to the skin and hair, and can lead to premature aging of the skin and hair.
 A study conducted by Brigham and Women’s Hospital suggests that anxiety is a possible risk factor to accelerated aging.
 Stress has been known to accelerate hair loss, albeit in some cases temporarily.
 It is important to manage our stressors and find time to decompress.
 According to a March 23, 2011 study, chronic stress leads to ageing.
 The study finds that “[D]epression is associated with an unusually high rate of aging-related illnesses and early mortality.”
 The study concludes that this aging may progress in proportion to lifetime depression exposure.

 It is important for us to find ways to manage stressors and depressive triggers in our lives.
 Seek help when appropriate.
 Do not suffer in silence as you are shortening your life daily.
 Find your inner happy self and let it shine.
 De-clutter your life, your mind and spirit.
 What is the quality of your friendships?
 Do you invite strife and stress into your life?
 Forgive, so that you can heal.
 Say goodbye to the negative bonds that hold you back.
 You will be lighter and will not miss them.
 Bring light into your life.
+Find balance to your energies and chakras.
 Read, turn off electronics, meditate, take a walk, find and get in touch with your quiet, happy, confident, inner self by finding the spiritual you.

 We all know and feel the effects of not sleeping well in one night.
 We feel slow, cranky and unproductive.
 Imagine the effect of sleep deprivation over a lifetime.
 In the wonderful 2017 article published by MDedge aptly named, “Beauty sleep: Sleep deprivation and the skin,” the authors conclude that the effects of sleep deprivation include swollen, sunken eyes, dehydrated skin, interference with immune response, wound healing, collagen production, uptick in inflammation, leading to outbreaks of acne, eczema, psoriasis and skin allergies.
 A new preliminary study published on October 16, 2019 in Nature International Journal of Science seems to suggest that excessive neural and cortical activity in the brain is linked to aging.
 Sleep deprivation does not just affect the skin, but affects our cognitive functions.
 The authors of a magnificent 2014 paper published by the National Institutes of Health captioned, “Sleep, Cognition, and Normal Aging: Integrating a Half-Century of Multidisciplinary Research,” conclude that “maintaining good sleep quality, at least in young adulthood and middle age, promotes better cognitive functioning and serves to protect against age-related cognitive declines.”